 Valerie joined Antheia in 2018 as Chief Financial Officer where she oversees Finance and Operations.
-Valerie comes to Antheia with over 18 years of finance experience across a number of industries including retail, software and manufacturing, and most recently served as Vice President of Finance for the biotechnology company, TerraVia, Inc.
+Valerie comes to Antheia with over 20 years of finance experience across a number of industries including retail, software and manufacturing, and most recently served as Vice President of Finance for the biotechnology company, TerraVia, Inc.

 Yihui leads fermentation research and development at Antheia.
-He has more than 20 years of hands-on microbial fermentation experience and 10 years experience in industrial fermentation R&D. Prior to joining Antheia, Yihui built and managed fermentation teams at Codexis and Intrexon and led the development of robust and cost-effective microbial fermentation processes that were successfully transferred and scaled up to pilot scale and demonstration plants.
+He has more than 20 years of hands-on microbial fermentation experience and 10+ years experience in industrial fermentation R&D. Prior to joining Antheia, Yihui built and managed fermentation teams at Codexis and Intrexon and led the development of robust and cost-effective microbial fermentation processes that were successfully transferred and scaled up to pilot scale and demonstration plants.